mweidner037/list-positions-formatting/README.md

 ## About

-Peritext-style formatting spans that you can apply to any list.
+Peritext-style formatting marks that you can apply to any list.

 CRDT-inspired, but not actually a CRDT.